vbotka/rcb/docs/source/installation.rst

   ansible_user=admin
   ansible_python_interpreter=/usr/local/bin/python3.8

-* In the playbook *rcb.yml* which will configure the clients, edit and change at least following variables:
+* In the playbook *rcb.yml* which will configure the clients *rcb_clients*, edit and change at least following variables:

   * rcb_bck_host; The backup server.
   * rcb_bck_dst; The directory at the backup server to store the backups.